QuJX/RISE/README.md

 Because our method don't have to set any threshold to the edge_mask, and we don't need to validate the size of mask, which are kept the same as the original edge number.

 #### QM9
 To run the QM9 experiments, adapt explained_model_name, target_attr, epoch, budget, and checkpoint.
-(If running on SchNet or DimeNet, the 'checkpoint' can be ignored.)
+(If running on SchNet or DimeNet, the 'checkpoint' can be ignored.) //
-If you want to test the explainer on SEGNN, you need to train the SEGNN and saved the model_stat_dict firstly.
-The official version of SEGNN can be find <a href="https://github.com/RobDHess/Steerable-E3-GNN">here</a>.
-It is noted that the chemical properties in QM9 dataset are encoded follows 'target_attr' dict:
+If you want to test the explainer on SEGNN, you need to train the SEGNN and saved the model_stat_dict firstly. // The official version of SEGNN can be find <a href="https://github.com/RobDHess/Steerable-E3-GNN">here</a>.// It is noted that the chemical properties in QM9 dataset are encoded follows 'target_attr' dict:// {
-{
     0: 'mu', 1: 'alpha', 2: 'homo', 3: 'lumo', 4: 'gap',
     5: 'electronic_spatial_extent', 6: 'zpve', 7: 'energy_U0',